Get Maintouch

 |---|---|---|---|

-| Primary Goal | Ranking position in search results to drive organic traffic and clicks | Citation frequency in AI-generated responses across ChatGPT, Perplexity, and Google AI Overviews | Pages ranking #1 get cited 33% of the time versus 13% at position #10 |
+| Primary Goal | Ranking position in search results to drive organic traffic and clicks | Citation frequency in AI-generated responses across ChatGPT, Google Gemini, Google AI Overviews, Perplexity, and Claude | Pages ranking #1 get cited 33% of the time versus 13% at position #10 |

 | Content Structure | Keywords in titles, headers, and body text with natural readability for human visitors | Answers in first 200 words, 2-3 sentence paragraphs, question-based headings that mirror search queries | 30-40% higher visibility for pages with structured lists, quotes, and statistics |